Translate

 McCRACKEN NEWS

 Help our 8th graders celebrate their year-end in style!
-Please consider making a donation to fund food, decorations, and a DJ for the 8th grade end-of-year celebration.
-Use THIS LINK to donate online and give our students a great sendoff!
+Please consider making a donation to fund food, decorations, and a DJ.
+Please consider making a donation now using THIS LINK to give our students a great sendoff!

 Absences add up!Did you know that missing two days of school a month, over the course of a school year, can affect a student's academic success?
 Please help us make school attendance a priority!
 If you know that your child will be absent for the day, please call our school nurse, Ms. Warda, at 847-676-8235 by 8:00 a.m. on the day of the absence.
 Please review the McCracken Attendance Reminders for more information about the importance of consistent school attendance and keeping your child engaged in school.